solita/solita.github.com/_posts/2017-07-13-a-tale-of-a-clojurescript-stack-components-and-domain-management.md

           [:div (:harja.domain.project/name project)])])))
 ```

-Naturally this lead to the situation in which the state of our application is managed differently in different places: some views use only reactions, while others use Tuck to manage their .
-This could sound like a disadvantage, but considering the much easier way to manage app state in new views, we believe it was worth it.
+Naturally this lead to the situation in which the state of our application is managed differently in different places: some views use only reactions, while others use Tuck to manage their state.
+This mixing of patterns may sound like a disadvantage, but considering the much easier way to manage app state in new views, we believe it was worth it.
 This also shows how flexible the used libraries are; they can be easily mix-and-matched to create the best possible outcome without refactoring the whole codebase.

 ## Managing domain in one place